rmlarose/qcbq/tutorials/01intro/README.md

-# Session 1: Introduction to QC, IQX, and Qiskit
+# Tutorial 1: Introduction to QC, IQX, and Qiskit

 This session will be the first session of day 1.
 It will introduce the basic concepts of quantum computing and how to explore them in Qiskit.